Jazz Set Up

 • With IDE = Visual Studio or Eclipse, this will be the folder where the IDE creates projects.
 For example, using Micro Focus Enterprise Developer with VS2017, this will be the folder where you create your COBOL projects, e.g. mine was C:\tutorials

 Next, define the project folder.
 This will be a folder within the common path, and the Microsoft Browse for Folder dialog opens on it.
 For None, locate or create a suitable folder.
 If you’re using an IDE (Visual Studio, Eclipse) choose the project that you created earlier.
-For me, my project is TstSQL (since recent development had focussed on providing DB2 support).
+Here my project is TstSQL (since recent development had focussed on providing DB2 support).

 Jazz then checks that the project contains the required subfolders.
 You can leave the subfolder name blank, in which case Jazz will save the corresponding objects directly into the project folder, and subfolders may all have the same name.
 Different object types can be distinguished by their extension, so it’s simply a personal preference whether you have 0 to 6 subfolders, but we recommend that the full set of 6 be created.
 Any missing subfolder initiates a locate/create dialog as above.